For over 30 years, we have been working to ensure young people from migrant and refugee backgrounds have every opportunity to succeed.

 We hold the care, safety and wellbeing of children and young people as our central and fundamental responsibility.

-CMY operates within the framework of our CMY Practice Guide: A guidance document for all staff undertaking face-to-face work with young people and their families.
+CMY operates within the framework of our CMY Practice Guide: a guidance document for all staff undertaking face-to-face work with young people and their families.
 The guide supports the delivery of direct youth support and casework services to young people and their families through:

 - Providing guidance on minimum standards and best practice